sjstretton/screwed/02-ProgressAndProblems.md

 To define such a society, we need first to consider a question of economics.
 What are the economic conditions for sustainable and widely-spread prosperity?
 To answer this question we look back into the history of economic thought.

-##What are the Economic Conditions for Sustainable Widely-Spread Prosperity
+## What are the Economic Conditions for Sustainable Widely-Spread Prosperity?

 This book is about the economic conditions for sustainable and widely spread prosperity.